ParkerIndustries/MajorDom-Docs/docs/architecture.md

 Smart home control is achieved through a mobile application that provides a user-friendly interface.
 However, in practice, the role of the mobile application often reduces to system configuration, while day-to-day device management is carried out using automatic scenarios and the voice assistant.

 Like the hub, the voice assistant can work completely offline, ensuring security, privacy, and reliability of use.

-Most importantly, now anyone, even those without programming experience, can install the MajorDom system.
-In the next article, I will share a detailed guide on how to do it.